Special Needs Trusts

 The Trustee’s Role

 It’s almost a cliché that the operative word in the phrase special needs trust is “trust.”
 The person you choose to succeed you as trustee will manage and spend, without court supervision, the property you leave for the beneficiary.
-You will need to pick one or more successor trustees to step in should you die or become incapacitated.
-Even if you pick someone else as the initial trustee, you should name successor trustees so that there is someone in line to take over management of the trust if the initial trustee can no longer serve.
+You will need to pick one or more successor trustees to take over should you die or become incapacitated.
+Even if you pick someone else as the initial trustee, you should name successor trustees so that there is someone to take over management of the trust if the initial trustee can no longer serve.

 When picking trustees and successor trustees, you want to pick people you have complete faith in.
 In addition to being responsive and sensitive to the beneficiary’s personal needs, the person serving as trustee has the absolutely crucial job of investing and spending trust assets.